cronologic-de/ug_ndigo6g/source/hardware.rst

 There are two digital control inputs on the front slot cover called TRG and GATE.

+TRG and GATE can detect pulses with a width that is least 2 ns and at maximum 200 ns.

 Input-signals on the inputs TRG and GATE are digitized and routed to the Trigger Matrix.
 They can be used to trigger any of the trigger state machines and :doc:`gating blocks <functionality/gating>` with maximum sampling rate.